StephenStaklinski/alphamissense_asns/README.md

 1. UniProt ID specified in `workflow/config/config.yaml` with uppercase letters.

 Output:
-1. A plot of average pathogenicity scores per amino acid
+1. A plot of average pathogenicity scores per amino acid.
-2. A pdb file for the corresponding AlphaFold structure with beta factors colored by AlphaMissense avg pathogenicity scores as beta factors
+2. A pdb file for the corresponding AlphaFold structure with beta factors colored by AlphaMissense avg pathogenicity scores as beta factors.
 3. A heatmap of all variant AlphaMissense pathogenicity scores for all positions.

 Users must first install [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), then run from within the `workflow/` directory of this repo: